 App-based voting depends on content management used for building ballots all over the country.

-250 ballot style components are used to put together a ballot on the phone (or tablet) screen (Where are these 250 ballot components defined?)
+250 ballot style components are used to put together a ballot on the phone (or tablet) screen (These 250 ballot components are defined in appendix A following)

-Each component will have a tag
+Each component haves a metadata tag

 Font, placement, vertical/horizontal, image have different tag variations

-Tags that are different denote office, candidate, questions, slate Ballot Generation & Distribution (GBA-2400), Protection of ballot
+Tags that are different denote office, candidate, questions, slate

+A metadata controller (MDC) is a type of data control used over a storage area network (SAN).
+As the clients are given block-level access to the physical level of data a MDC controller is needed to manage rapidly accessing the same block.

+MDC is used to lock files, move and allocate data space, and give authorization to clients for different block levels.
+MDCs are only used on high-end servers and are never found on user computers.

+One of the most difficult aspects of building and managing an election for smart phone voting is managing the meta data.
+Meta controllers of ballot data categories relate to ballot formatting, ballot presentation, ballot fonts, and selection codes.
+Meta data controllers relating to setup of the app with software modules that permit verifying ballot selections is used to let voters change their mind, to prevent voter error.

+Certification looks at the stability and the viability of the meta data controllers for ballot formation and for user error checking.

+Ballot Generation & Distribution (GBA-2400), Protection of ballot

 The putting together of these screen configuration components is used to create a coherent ballot that can be displayed on a screen.
 This will take significant expertise.
 The names of the offices and candidates will differ by location, and the number of offices and questions will differ by district, the basic format can be assembled by this expert team, and the local districts can be supported to build their own ballots and make them ready for handing out to individual voters in individual districts.